SnowyMouse/invader/README.md

 Invader's development.
 - [What operating systems are supported?]
 - [Why GPL and not MIT or BSD?]
+- [How can I get Invader under a different license?]
 - [Are there any GUI tools?]
 - [Are 32-bit Windows builds available?]
 - [Can invader-build create .yelo maps?]